 Many seasoned marketers might find themselves wary of content syndication.
 Perhaps the concept dredges up memories of failed campaigns, mismanaged expectations, and broken promises.
 Still others will think of the huge volume of cost-effective leads possibly going into their CRM, great but for the associated internal challenges like tracking actual ROI.
-And then there’s the scant few who will nod sagely since they know the secret: when used correctly, content syndication can be a very powerful tool for effective B2B lead generation.
+And then there’s the scant few who will nod sagely since they know the secret: when used correctly, content syndication platform can be a very powerful tool for effective B2B lead generation.

 What is Content Syndication & Why Should You Care?

 In case content syndication is a whole new concept for you, I’ll give a brief overview.
 An advertiser gives their content, be it their company’s whitepapers, ebooks, seasonal reports, and other pieces of content to a publisher.
 That publisher then sends that content out to contacts in their database, segmented to match your very specific target audience.

 Now, that content is gated.
 So, if prospects want to read the content on offer, they need to give their contact data and consent to being contacted by the advertiser at a later date.
 This data is passed to the advertiser as a lead.